Topics on this page:

 Selection Criteria to Consider

-- Experience with similar situations.
-Consider the type and complexity of your situation.
+- Consider the type and complexity of your situation.
 This may be particularly relevant to businesses considering the use of mediation.

-- A particular style/approach.
-There are several approaches that a mediator might use.
+- There are several approaches that a mediator might use.
 Some are more passive, and let the parties guide the process.
 Others are more involved, and propose options.
 Learn more.

-- References or reputation.
-You can ask for references from previous clients to see if the mediator has a reputation for competency, neutrality, and/or the ability to create an effective dispute resolution process.
+- You can ask for references from previous clients to see if the mediator has a reputation for competency, neutrality, and/or the ability to create an effective dispute resolution process.
 Mediation is confidential, so some mediators may not have clients who have agreed to be a reference.

 - Would a team approach work best?
 (Many mediators work with co-mediators.)